allanalberts/Fighting-Fraud-With-Graph-Theory/README.md

 The **Cluster Coefficient** measures the proportion of raters that also rate each other.
 Fake users that rate each other will also produce a dense network which can manifest itself with a **low Betweeness value and a high Closeness value**.
 Betweeness represents the degree to which nodes stand between each other, so if a node acted as a bridge between communities if would have high betweeness.
 Closenss represents how close the node is to all of the other nodes in the network.
 A high value indicates that the node would appear visually towards the center of a graph.

 ### Feature Creation
 To create fraud prediction features, I use the history of prior positive ratings in the marketplace and generate a Reverse Directed Ego Subgraph of the users rating connections.
 An Ego Subgraph is a subnetwork that is centered around the user.
 I use a reverse directed graph with a radius of 1 so that I pick up the users that have rated the user in question.
 The ego network will also pick up interactions between any of the nodes in the subgraph.

-### Features for Identifying Fraud Users
+Feature sets are generated for both the rater and ratee of each rating.

-Graph Based Features:
+### Graph Based Features:
-- neighbors
+- number of neighbors
 - 210_triad / neighbors
 - 120_triad / neighbors
 - 300_triad / neighbors